Find Your Exact Revenue Ceiling in 15 Minutes: Capacity Formula for $60K–$100K Operators

 Timeline: 15 minutes calculation revealed the ceiling, 4 months execution exceeded the target.

-The capacity formula showed: Can’t reach $120K by adding clients (quality ceiling at $110K).
-Can exceed $120K by raising rates (fewer clients, same capacity).
+The capacity formula showed she can’t reach $120K by adding clients (quality ceiling at $110K) but can exceed $120K by raising rates with fewer clients at the same capacity.

 Timeline: 15 minutes